hfern/sourceq/README.md

 ### Fields

 Use a comma-delimited list of these with the --fields flag.

+For text-results, column lengths may optionally be specified to pad values with by appending `=X` where X is a number indicating the minimum field length for that column.

+E.g. `--fields "ip=21,players,name=0"` will pad the IP column to 21 characters, use the default padding for the players column, and not pad the name column.

 - _environment_: Environment OS (__L__ inux, __W__ in, __M__ ac/ __O__ s X)
 - _id_: ID of the server.